 Let's face it, feeling comfortable enough to use whatever type of language you feel is necessary under any circumstance is what makes a workplace great (or not).
 This article explains - in a lighthearted way - how speaking openly encourages employees to express their feelings and to further develop and strengthen workplace relationships.

 Speaking of relationships, we've decided to change the name of our Customer Service / Accounts Manager position to Relationship Manager.
-We're hoping that the relationship we have with our accounts / customers will impro
+We're hoping that the relationship we have with our accounts / customers will improve greatly with the use of this new language.

 And we promise we won't swear if you call us with a problem - at least not until we've hung up the phone.